jcbalcita/indenticon/README.md

 Uses the MD5 hashing algorithm to create a unique graphical identicon based on an input string.

+## What I Learned
+- Pattern matching within method arguments
+- Greater understanding of the pipe operator and the way Elixir is meant to be used
+- Mapping and iterating through Elixir data structures
+- Better knowledge of Elixir library, e.g. `Enum.chunk/2`, `Enum.filter/2`, etc.

 ## Elixir Code
 The `main` function in the Identicon module is structured like so: